-The tour consists of different stations, and our guide started the tour by explaining about Talmei Yosef.
+The tour consists of various stations, and our guide started the tour by explaining about Talmei Yosef.
 As it turns out, Talmei Yosef was created in Sinai.
-But after returning the Sinai, original Talmei Yosef residents moved here and created moshav with the same name.
+But after returning Sinai to Egypt, original Talmei Yosef residents moved here and started moshav with the same name.

 The moshav was established in 1982 by former residents of Talmei Yosef, an Israeli settlement in Sinai.
 The original settlement’s residents were evacuated as a result of the Camp David Accords, and re-settled in Israel, naming their new settlement after their previous one (after Yosef Weitz, a former director of the Land and Afforestation Department of the Jewish National Fund).

 In 2005, one moshav resident opened an educational farm called the “Salad Trail.”Visitors see how Israel’s agricultural technologies allow over 80 different crops, primarily fruits and vegetables, to grow in the desert soil – without pesticides.